Latest update: January 24, 2023

 The dog law in Denmark

-In the past decade, there has been a lot of discussion around dog legislation in Denmark, which says dogs should be put to sleep if they attack a person or another dog and cause bite injuries.
+At the beginning of the 2000s, there has been a lot of discussion around dog legislation in Denmark, which says dogs should be put to sleep if they attack a person or another dog and cause bite injuries.
 This law still applies, but was revised on July 1, 2014 with a more precise definition of such bite injuries.
 This is supposed to offer holiday makers with dogs more security in case any bite injuries should occur "within the normal behavior of a dog".
 The exact provisions are explained on the website of the Danish Ministry of Environment and Food .
 There is also detailed information on the entry of the so-called list dogs of the following 13 breeds: Pit Bull Terrier, Tosa Inu, American Staffordshire Terrier, Fila Brasileiro, Dogo Argentino (Argentine mastiff), American Bulldog, Boerboel, Kangal, Central Asian Owtscharka, Caucasian Owtscharka, South Russian Owtscharka, Tornjak and Šarplaninac.
 These breeds are not allowed to enter Denmark unless it is a mere transit.
 For all dog breeds or mixed breeds that are similar to one of the breeds mentioned above, it is definitely advisable to carry documents stating the breed of the dog.
 With mixed breeds, however, this is likely to be difficult.

 Other regulations for dogs in Denmark